shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Chaos Burn

 At level 3, your chaos starts undoing reality.
-Whenever you gain chaos points, you and things touched by your chaos each take force damage equal to your chaos points divided by 10, rounded down, minus your level, minimum of 0.
+Whenever you gain chaos points, you and things touched by your chaos each take force damage equal to your chaos points minus your max spell points, minimum of 0.

 ### Chaos Modifier